 The following steps explain how to federate an ArcGIS Server site with your portal:

 - By default, ArcGIS Server is configured to communicate using HTTP and HTTPS.
-Portal for ArcGIS uses HTTP and HTTPS for communication by default.
+Portal for ArcGIS uses HTTPS for communication by default.
 You can force HTTPS for all calls (HTTPS only) or allow the server to use either protocol (HTTP and HTTPS).
 The protocol chosen does not have to match that of the portal, except in the following scenarios:

 - If you require HTTPS for all communication in your organization, you must configure ArcGIS Server and Portal for ArcGIS to communicate using HTTPS only.